aleksandar-babic/laravel-jwt-docker/README.md

 ```
 > If everything went well, your app will be live on http://localhost (port 80)

-As we are using volume to map `./src` to `/app` in container, all changes in host source file will be immediately visible in container.
+As we are using volume to map `./src` to `/app` in container, all changes in host source files will be immediately visible in container.

 # How can I access nginx or mariadb?